 Regarding your accommodation please specify your overnight stay at the registration form.
 Inge will organise your hotel booking after receiving your online registration form.

 At the Ghent Sint-Pieters railway station you can take tram number 1 at platform 2 (direction Wondelgem Industrieweg).
-Leave the tram at 'Korenmarkt'.
-This stop is a 5 minutes walk from your hotel (cfr. map).
+Leave the tram at 'Savaanstraat'.
+This stop is in front of the IBIS Gent Centrum Opera hotel where we have booked your overnight stay.

 We suggest to take the train from Brussels Airport (airport train station is located below the terminal (basement level -1)) to Gent-Sint-Pieters station.
 A taxi is also possible, but will cost more and lasts longer (frequent traffic jam).
 You can book your round-trip ticket in advance through the NMBS website.